 A wastewater tunnel beneath Malmö

-A wastewater tunnel beneath the center of Malmö enables protection of our local water environment, addresses the challenges of population growth and an obsolete wastewater system.
-This allows more people to live and work here.
+A wastewater tunnel beneath the center of Malmö enables protection of the local water environment, addresses the challenges of population growth and an obsolete wastewater system – allowing more people to live and work here.

-The planned wastewater tunnel from Turbinen in central Malmö to Sjölunda wastewater treatment plant is an approximately 5.5 kilometre main tunnel and two connecting micro-tunnels totalling approximately 2.4 kilometres.
-The wastewater tunnel will be drilled at a depth of 20–35 metres.
-The wastewater will be transported by gravity to the wastewater treatment plant, where a large new pumping station will pump the wastewater from a depth of 35 metres up to the treatment plant.
+The planned wastewater tunnel from Turbinen in central Malmö to Sjölunda wastewater treatment plant is a 5.5 kilometres long main tunnel with two connecting micro-tunnels totalling 2.4 kilometres.
+The main tunnel will be drilled at a depth of 20–35 metres, and the wastewater will be transported by gravity to the wastewater treatment plant.
+There, a large new pumping station will pump the wastewater from a depth of 35 metres up to the treatment plant.

 Main tunnel